thejellis/nasaspaceapps2024clt_PACE_ppj/README.md

 Spencer H.
 John E.

+Website content and development by AD, SD, and SH

 ## Project description

 The main branch contains the folder Instructional Design holds prelimary data, code, and output.
 These files include the python notebook and the R script to generate the output.